dhocker/lumi-clock/README.md

 is sized so that it looks good on a tablet sized display (say 7"-8").

 ![Screen Shot](https://github.com/dhocker/lumi-clock/raw/master/screenshot.png "Screen Shot")

+The app also supports a PIR motion sensor.
+This allows the app to turn the clock display on or off based on the motion sensor.
+This allows the clock to run 7/24 with reasonable wear on the display.

 ## Configuration File
 The first time you run LumiClock it creates a default configuration file